[Skip to Content]

 The Award

-What is the Julian Robertson Award for Excellence in Teaching, and why are you launching it?
+What is the Julian Robertson Award for Excellence in Teaching?

-The Julian Robertson Award for Excellence in Teaching is an annual prize to celebrate outstanding NYC teachers who have shown remarkable dedication to their students and have had a significant impact on their lives and learning.
+Now in its second year, the Julian Robertson Award for Excellence in Teaching is an annual prize to celebrate outstanding NYC teachers who have shown remarkable dedication to their students and have had a significant impact on students' lives and learning.
 It is also intended to honor those who have demonstrated exemplary leadership within their school communities.
-Each year, up to ten teachers will receive a $20,000 unrestricted cash award.
+Each year, up to ten teachers will receive a $20,000 unrestricted cash award celebrating their contributions to their students and the profession.

 Who was Julian Robertson?

-Julian H. Robertson, Jr. was a renowned investor, philanthropist, and mentor.
+Julian Robertson was a renowned investor, philanthropist, and mentor.
 He was known for his commitment to education, results, leadership, and ethical values.
-Julian passed away in 2022, and this Award is designed to recognize excellent teachers, honor his deep belief in the power of great people to do remarkable things, and continue his legacy of commitments to education in New York City.
+Julian died in 2022, and this Award is designed to recognize excellent teachers, honor his deep belief in the power of great people to do remarkable things, and continue his legacy of commitments to education in New York City.

 What does this Award seek to accomplish?